adalton/apue3/Chapter10/Readme.md

     Mon Apr 22 22:41:36 EDT 2019
     ```

-    I notice that the "signal received" message is printed immediately before
+    On Linux I notice that the "signal received" message is printed immediately
-    the program terminates.
+    before the program terminates.
 Using `sysdig`, I verified this:

     ```
     $ sudo sysdig proc.name=a.out